Arangetram (1973 film)

 Arangetram marked Kamal Haasan's first adult role, while Prameela, Jayachitra and Jayasudha made their acting debut in Tamil with this film.
 V. Kumar composed the music for the film, which was the last Balachander film he worked on.
 Cinematography was handled by B. S. Lokanath, and editing by N. R. Kittu.

 Arangetram was released on 9 February 1973.
 Though it had carried hard hitting messages and very bold scenes and was controversial at the time of its release, the film became a commercial success.
-It was remade in Telugu as Jeevitha Rangam (1974), and in Hindi as Aaina (1977) by Balachander himself.
+In 1974 it was remade in Telugu as Jeevitha Rangam (1974), and in Hindi as Aaina by Balachander himself.

 Plot

-Ramu Shastrigal is a poor Brahmin living with his wife Visalam and their eight children.
+Ramu Shastrigal is a poor priest living with his wife Visalam and their eight children.
 His rigid principles and obstinate behaviour become obstacles to his family's progress.
 His spendthrift sister Janaki lands in his house with her daughter, adding to their woes and penury.
 Lalitha, the eldest daughter of Ramu Shastrigal, is enthusiastic to work but her father does not permit it.
 She bonds with the family's neighbour Nadesa Udaiyaar and his son Thangavelu.
-Thangavelu sympathises with Lalitha's condition and fondly presents a saree to her, which she accepts.
-However, Ramu Shastrigal insists that it should be thrown out and complains about this to Udaiyaar, who then berates Thangavelu for his act.
 Thangavelu expresses his love for Lalitha and his desire to marry her; when Udaiyaar refuses to permit it, he leaves the house.
-Thangavelu's sudden exit depresses Lalitha.
+Soon, Thangavelu dies in a military conflict.

 Ramu Shastrigal's family suffers due to poverty; on many nights, they go to bed hungry.
 When Lalitha's hungry brother shares a meal with a beggar, she decides to disobey her father and with Udaiyaar's help, obtains employment.
 Her income supplements the family and their standard of living improves.
 Her brother Thyagu aspires to become a doctor; Lalitha runs from pillar to post to get him a seat in a medical college.
-When she meets a man for facilitating his admission in a medical college in Madras, he exploits her desperation and rapes her.
+When she meets a man to facilitate his admission in a medical college in Madras, he exploits her desperation and rapes her.
 Lalitha keeps quiet about this incident and goes back to work.
 She shifts to Hyderabad, where she gets promoted with a higher salary.
 Immediately after taking up the new assignment, she asks her employer for a salary advance to be sent to Thyagu for his admission fee; realising her vulnerability, he demands her carnal company.
 She yields and he gives her the money.
-Demands from her family increase and to earn more money, she takes to prostitution.
+Demands from her family increase and to earn more money, she turns to prostitution.
 While her family lives prosperously, Lalitha suffers silently.